tokenized/docs/concepts-contracts.md

 <a name="contract-create"></a>
 ### Creating a Contract

 A Tokenized contract is formed when the administration of a token issuer presents a valid [Contract Offer](../protocol/actions#action-contract-offer) action to a smart contract.
-The smart contract checks only that the rules proposed in the offer are compliant with its logic, but the legal and regulatory aspects of dealing with the assets being created must be pre-determined and managed by the administration to ensure the contract operates within all applicable laws and regulations.
+The smart contract checks only that the rules proposed in the offer are compliant with its logic, but the legal and regulatory aspects of dealing with the instruments being created must be pre-determined and managed by the administration to ensure the contract operates within all applicable laws and regulations.

 #### Contract Offer